reesey275/squirrelfocus/docs/cli_reference.md

 poetry run sf new --fix bug --why "to reproduce"
 ```

+Options:

+- `--fix TEXT` describe the bug or issue addressed.
+- `--why TEXT` explain the motivation for the change.
+- `--change TEXT` summarize what was modified.
+- `--proof TEXT` describe how the change was verified.
+- `--ref TEXT` link to related issues or resources.

 ## preview

 Render the latest journal entry.
 The default format is `summary`.
 Supported